Simple Fatteh (Pita with Herby Chickpeas and Yogurt)

 Notes

 * You can use tinned, however, I definitely suggest prepping your own from dried chickpeas.
-Here is a full how-to guide, for all the tips and tricks.
+Check out how to cook chickpeas, for all the tips and tricks.

 A few Notes/ Fatteh Variations: